Request Accommodation Letters

 • Would fundamentally alter the degree or program requirements or pose a health or safety concern.

-As you approach degree requirements related to clinical, fieldwork, or internship experiences, accommodations may be different and therefore you should contact the CEA well in advance of your Non-Lecture Courses (NLC) so that we can collaboratively address potential access barriers, as this process often requires planning and consultation among the CEA, your academic department, and your site location (if applicable).
-Once reasonable and appropriate accommodations are determined, CEA will notify the coordinator/chair, as well as other necessary individuals to ensure implementation.
-Please contact the CEA at ada@uark.edu or 479-575-3104 with any questions or concerns.
+As you approach degree requirements related to clinical, fieldwork, or internship experiences, you should contact the CEA well in advance of your Non-Lecture Courses (NLC) so that we can collaboratively address potential access barriers, as this process often requires planning and consultation among the CEA, academic department, and site location (if applicable).